mazharoddin/kit_cms/README.md

 names are fairly common, like 'users', 'pages' etc. At some point in the future we hope to release a version which provides Kit's own tables in their own namespace, e.g. 'kit_users', 'kit_pages' etc.  If you've not yet built the wider system or you have one with limited functionality it's probably easiest to follow the instructions above for creating a new application with Kit, then building your new functionality or retrofitting your existing code in to that app.
+Note that you'll need to follow the instructions above to download and run ElasticSearch, unless it's already running.